Overview

 To define a Compliance Rule, navigate to Rules > Compliance Rules.

-- Name - Compliance rule name.
+| Name | Compliance rule name. |

-- Description - Compliance rule description (explain the reason it is recommended).
+| Description | Compliance rule description (explains the reason it is recommended). |

-- Smart Group - The relevant Server Smart Group to specify the affected endpoints.
+| Smart Group / Tags | The relevant Server Smart Group or Tag to specify the affected endpoints. |

-- Patch Filters - List of patch filters (clickable) representing the patches to exclude from the endpoints.
+| Patch Filters | List of patch filters (clickable) representing the patches to exclude from the endpoints. |

-- Status (Enabled/Disabled) - will decide if JetPatch should consider the rule in the Compliance calculations and patches actions, or not.
+| Status (Enabled/Disabled) | Determines if JetPatch should consider the rule in Compliance calculations and patch actions, or not. |

-- Last Modified - Date of last modification.
+| Last Modified | Date of last modification. |

-- Affected Endpoints - The number of affected endpoints (clickable).
+| Affected Endpoints | The number of affected endpoints (clickable).
+Clicking reveals each endpoint individually. |

-Note - When clicking on the Affected Endpoint count, it will redirect to the Management page with the Smart Group applied.
-The Management page shown will not necessarily consider whether the endpoints are affected by the Compliance Rule, but rather it will show all endpoints that are assigned to the relevant Smart Group.
+| Note: When clicking on the Affected Endpoint count, it will redirect to the Management page with the Smart Group applied.
+The Management page shown will not necessarily consider whether the endpoints are affected by the Compliance Rule, but rather it will show all endpoints that are assigned to the relevant Smart Group. |

 Adding a new Compliance Rule